certat/intelmq/docs/intelmqcli.md

 * `intelmqcli_create_reports`: it creates reports for all events to send, where no RTIR report exists.
 There is not interactivity available.
 * `intelmqcli`: Creates the Incident and Investigation tickets.
 This program can be run interactively and automatically.

 Both programs share very similar paramaters.
 Look at their help pages for more information.
+Their configuration file is `intelmqcli.conf` in IntelMQ's configration directory.

 intelmqcli iterates over all taxonomies and further over all abuse contacts.
 At the end it looks if there are "half processed" events where incidents exist, but no investigations.